fideloper/expediatedwaf/readme.md

 fly ips list

 # If you want dedicated IPs:
-flyctl ips allocate-v4
+fly ips allocate-v4
-flyctl ips allocate-v6 # if you want...
+fly ips allocate-v6 # if you want...
 ```

 ### DNS